atuttle/blog/blog/2021/lip-writing-testable-nodejs-code.md

 Yesterday I was trying to <acronym title="Test Driven Development">TDD</acronym> some Node.js code, and I got stuck.
 I asked for help on the [KCD Discord][kcdd]\* but I guess my explanation of the problem wasn't great, so I promised I would follow up with a repro case.
 Meanwhile I am also trying to do better at [learning in public][lip], so I'm going to write about it here, too.
 So here we go.

 I am working on an AWS Lambda service that will run on a schedule and process some data.
 It will be written in Node.js.
 Node Lambda functions define a starting point file that exports an object containing a function.
 I think the convention is `index.js` and `{ handler: () => {} }`, but it's configurable.
 I'll stick with the convention.
-Also, Lambdas can either report that they are done via a callback or a promise.
+Also, Lambdas can either report that they are complete via a callback or a promise.
 I'm a big fan of async/await, so I'm going to go with that.

 In order to make my module more testable I thought I would start by creating a module that the handler calls, so the index.js is quite simple: